ahmar46/Ludo_Game/README.md

 ### The Classic Ludo Board Game Version 1.0

-### Technologies Used:- HTML, CSS and pure Vanilla Javascript
+### Technologies Used:- HTML, CSS and pure Vanilla Javascript.